A waiting period is the amount of time you need to wait before you can claim on services from your health fund.

 - nine to 12 months for obstetric services (pregnancy)

-- two months for psychiatric, rehabilitation and palliative care whether or not there is a pre-existing condition
+- two months for psychiatric, rehabilitation and palliative care.

-To reduce your health insurance premium, some funds also apply Benefit Limitation Periods (BLP).
+To reduce your health insurance premium, some funds also apply Benefit Limitation Periods in additon to standard wait periods, you may also have BLP.
 This is where you are only entitled to limited benefits for a particular condition or treatment for a set period of time.
 BLP usually commence after standard waiting periods have been served.

 Waiting periods for extras cover